Central African Republic: Languages

-The Central African Republic's two official languages are French and Sango (also spelled Sangho), a creole developed as an inter-ethnic lingua franca based on the local Ngbandi language.
-The Central African Republic is one of the few African countries to have granted official status to an African language.
+Official languages are French and Sango, a creole developed as an inter-ethnic lingua franca based on the local Ngbandi language.

 Religion

 Worshippers at the Bangui Cathedral.
 Christianity is the main religion in the Central African Republic.

-According to the 2003 national census, 80.3% of the population was Christian (51.4% Protestant and 28.9% Roman Catholic), 10% was Muslim and 4.5 percent other religious groups, with 5.5 percent having no religious beliefs.
-More recent work from the Pew Research Center estimated that, as of 2010, Christians constituted 89.8% of the population (60.7% Protestant and 28.5% Catholic) while Muslims made up 8.9%.
+According to the 2003 national census, 80.3% of the population was Christian (51.4% Protestant and 28.9% Roman Catholic), 10% was Muslim, and 4.5 percent was other religious groups, with 5.5 percent having no religious beliefs.
+In 2010 the Pew Research Center estimated that Christians constituted 89.8% of the population (60.7% Protestant and 28.5% Catholic) while Muslims made up 8.9%.
 The Catholic Church claims over 1.5 million adherents, approximately one-third of the population.
 Indigenous belief (animism) is also practiced, and many indigenous beliefs are incorporated into Christian and Islamic practice.
 A UN director described religious tensions between Muslims and Christians as being high.

-There are many missionary groups operating in the country, including Lutherans, Baptists, Catholics, Grace Brethren, and Jehovah's Witnesses.
+Many missionary groups are operating in the country, including Lutherans, Baptists, Catholics, Grace Brethren, and Jehovah's Witnesses.
 While these missionaries are predominantly from the United States, France, Italy, and Spain, many are also from Nigeria, the Democratic Republic of the Congo, and other African countries.
-Large numbers of missionaries left the country when fighting broke out between rebel and government forces in 2002–3, but many of them have now returned to continue their work.
+Large numbers of missionaries left the country when fighting broke out between rebel and government forces in 2002, but many of them have returned to continue their work.
 According to Overseas Development Institute research, during the crisis ongoing since 2012, religious leaders have mediated between communities and armed groups; they also provided refuge for people seeking shelter.